alisaeedcs/ApothAI/README.md

 # ApothAI - Pill Recognition

+## Disclaimer
+We are currently evaluating how to upload all of the final stages of ApothAI to the github repository since they are all remotely stored, we will solve this issue soon.
+As of now, the initial datasets and jupyter files are only here.

 ## Introduction

 Pill misuse is a significant public health concern with far-reaching consequences.
 Misuse of prescription and over-the-counter medications can lead to health risks, addiction, and other adverse effects.
 Our open-source Pill Recognition Project aims to provide a solution to help individuals identify pills accurately and make informed decisions about their medication.